 Abstract

-Study design: This randomized clinical trial has been organized in Taleghani hospital (Tehran, Iran).
-In two parallel groups, 42 patients (22 patients in Mirtazapine 7.5 mg/daily arm and 20 in the Nortriptyline 25 mg/day group) were treated for 12 weeks.
-The patients with Positive history of antidepressant therapy, organic diseases, alcohol abuse, pregnancy, major psychiatric disorders were excluded.
-They were examined by three types of questionnaires (Nepean questionnaire, Hamilton questionnaires) three times: 1) before the onset of treatment, 2) during the treatment, and 3) at the end.
+Methods: This randomized clinical trial was organized in Taleghani hospital (Tehran, Iran).
+In two parallel groups, 42 patients were treated for 12 weeks, with 22 patients receiving 7.5 mg of mirtazapine and 20 patients receiving 25 mg of nortriptyline per day.
+To gain robust results, the patients with a positive history of antidepressant therapy, organic diseases, alcohol abuse, pregnancy, and major psychiatric disorders were excluded from the study.
+The subjects were examined by three questionnaires, including Nepean and Hamilton questionnaires.
+The patients were asked to answer the questions three times during the study: once before the onset of the treatment, second during the treatment, and third at the end of the treatment.

-Results: Based on Gastrointestinal (GI) manifestation, Mirtazapine in comparison to Nortriptyline could significantly suppress the signs and symptoms, including epigastric pain (P=0.02), belching (P=0.004), and bloating (P=0.01).
-Although The results revealed that the Mirtazapine with the lower mean depression score of the Hamilton questionnaire at the end of the treatment led to a better result compared to Nortriptyline (P=0.002), but, there are no significant differences between the effects of these drugs on the anxiety scale of patients (P = 0.091).
+Results: Based on Gastrointestinal (GI) manifestations, mirtazapine, in comparison to nortriptyline could significantly suppress the signs and symptoms of FD, including epigastric pains (P=0.02), belching (P=0.004), and bloating (P=0.01).
+Although the results from the use of mirtazapine compared to the use of nortriptyline (P=0.002) showed a lower mean depression score on the Hamilton questionnaire, no significant differences were found between the effects of these drugs on the anxiety scale of patients (P=0.091).

 Conclusion: Mirtazapine is more effective for GI symptoms related to gastric emptying.
-Whereas, Mirtazapine revealed better outcomes in FD-patients with depression, but according to the level of anxiety, Mirtazapine showed no better outcome in comparison with Nortriptyline.
+Considering the level of anxiety, mirtazapine, compared to nortriptyline, revealed better outcomes in FD patients suffering from depression.

 - Functional Dyspepsia (FD)